Cicatricial alopecia is an autoimmune disease in which the body’s immune system attacks its own hair follicles.

 But, hair growth cannot be restored if the follicles are already dead.

-As for my own techniques, since cicatricial alopecia is an autoimmune disease that completely and permanently destroys hair follicles, it seems unlikely that they’ll be of any use.
+As for my own natural techniques, since cicatricial alopecia is an autoimmune disease that completely and permanently destroys hair follicles, it seems unlikely that they’ll be of any use.

 Finally, if the hair loss you experience is very localized, you might be able to comb over the bald patch.